walidzbiri/attendancerfid/README.md

 ## Uploading sketch
 Finally, you can upload the full sketch to your ESP8266 (replace with your SSID, password and RPi IP address) which is in the arduino folder of the project

-4) Move the DHT folder to your Arduino IDE installation libraries folder

-5) Then, re-open your Arduino IDE

 ## Launching the Web Server
 Go to the root of the project folder and run this command